 Officially, the Chinese government recognizes 55 ethnic minority groups within Chinese territories, comprising c.
 8.5% of the population, the others being Han Chinese.
 The largest minority groups are the Zhuang (18 million), Manchu (15 million), Hui (10 million), Miao (9 million), Uyghur (8 million), Tujia (8 million), Yi (7.8 million), Mongols (5.8 million), Tibetans (5.4 million), Buyei (3 million), Yao (3 million), and Koreans (2.5 million).

-Some ethnic minority groups of Taiwan are presented on the page Culture: Tribal art of Taiwan.
+Some ethnic minority groups of Taiwan are presented on the pages Portraits, and People: Children around the world, and examples of their artwork are shown on the page Culture: Tribal art of Taiwan.

 Linguistic groups of China.
 (Map borrowed from worldstatesmen.org/China.html)

 The Bai, numbering about 2 million, originated as a distinct people about 2,000 years ago.
 The majority live in an area around the great Er Hai Lake, near the city of Dali, Yunnan Province.
 Some also live in the Bijie area of Guizhou, and the Sangzhi area of Hunan.
 The fertile lands in the Dali area yield plenty of crops, and the Bai are a relatively wealthy and prosperous people.
 They also have income from natural resources, such as marble, and they are famed for being skillful traders, silver smiths, and carpenters.
 On Lake Er Hai, some fishermen still practice fishing with tamed cormorants.
 Pictures, depicting this practice, may be seen on the pages Boats, and Fishing.

 The religion of the Bai is Benzhu, in which multiple gods are worshipped.
 Some Bai have converted to Buddhism, Daoism, or Christianity, all described on the page Religion.